Best Cheap Hearing Aids for Seniors

 What we like most

-We’re impressed with Eargo’s in-the-ear products for their sleek design and affordability.
-Their three models are all rechargeable and nearly invisible for daily comfort.
-Designed for mild to moderate hearing loss, each pair comes with a charging case, lifetime customer support, and a one- or two-year warranty.
-The Flexi Palms and ear tips on the Eargo devices also make for a comfortable fit for any shape or size of ear.
+Weâre impressed with the sleek design and affordability of Eargoâs in-the-ear products, starting at $799 per pair.
+They have three in-ear and one earbud-style models, which are all rechargeable and nearly invisible for daily comfort.
+Each pair includes a charging case, lifetime customer support, and a one- or two-year warranty.
+The Flexi Palms and ear tips on the devices also make for a comfortable fit for most ear shapes and sizes.
+One of our favorite things about Eargo is the mobile app, which makes remote adjustments and customizations a breeze.

 - Flexible financing options